ageuke/api-documenation/_api/data.md

   - name: end_timestamp
     content: String.
 Desired end time in ISO date format.
 content_markdown: >-
-  Receive timestamped data for every device in the specified.
+  Receive timestamped data for every device in the specified site.
 The request will return the following data points for each individual device/controller:

   * case\_temp: Internal Case Temperature (Optional Sensor)